The Cooper Key Card – RFID Lift Access

 Personalized | Streamlined | Reloadable

 This technology will be personalized and reloadable.
 You will have a card with your name on it.
-All passes, lift tickets, rentals and lessons will be loaded onto one card simplifying the process.
+All passes, rentals and lessons will be loaded onto one card simplifying the process.
 You will also be able to create a profile for yourself online and reload the card prior to your next visit.

 Frequently Asked Questions